Package 'AnnotationBustR'

 #Run the merge search term function without sorting based on gene name.

-new.terms<-MergeSearchTerms(add.name, mtDNAterms, SortGenes=FALSE)
+new.terms <- MergeSearchTerms(add.name, mtDNAterms, SortGenes=FALSE)

 #Run the merge search term function with sorting based on gene name.

-new.terms<-MergeSearchTerms(add.name, mtDNAterms, SortGenes=TRUE)
+new.terms <- MergeSearchTerms(add.name, mtDNAterms, SortGenes=TRUE)

-#Merge search terms and create an additional column for introns and/or exons to
+#Merge search terms and create an additional column for introns and/or exons to extract

 #In this example, add the trnK intron to the terms